The Offers and Needs Market

 - It builds confidence to ask for what you truly need and own the gifts you're meant to share.

-- It’s a simple, fast, and inexpensive way to resource a movement because it focuses on what already exists – people's hidden or intentionally public gifts – and is positive in nature.
+- It’s a simple, fast, and inexpensive way to resource a movement because it focuses on what already exists – people's hidden or underused gifts.

 - It’s mostly (or completely) non-commercial.
-OANMs don’t typically involve financial transactions.
+OANMs typically don’t involve a financial exchange.

 If you'd like me to potentially run an OANM for your community, feel free to contact me.